retohugi/SitecoreExtension-ClickjackingProtection/README.md

-# Clickjack Protection - a Sitecore Extension
+# Clickjacking Protection - a Sitecore Extension

 This extension provides basic protection against Clickjacking Attacks (see [Wikipedia](http://en.wikipedia.org/wiki/Clickjacking) for details on what a Clickjack attack is and [OWASP.org](https://www.owasp.org/index.php/Clickjacking_Defense_Cheat_Sheet) for details on different methods of protection against it).